simonjvardy/Aviation-Consultancy/README.md

 - [Git - Branching and Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) documentation for help understanding how to manage branches in GitHub / Gitpod.
 - [Stack Overflow](https://stackoverflow.com/questions/273695/what-are-some-examples-of-commonly-used-practices-for-naming-git-branches) for ideas and help with GitHub branch naming conventions.
 - [digitaljhelms](https://gist.github.com/digitaljhelms/4287848) for ideas and help with GitHub branch naming conventions.
-- [Code Institute July 2020 Hackathon BI Team 5](https://github.com/AlexNexton/BI-Team-5) who gave me the motivation, tools and experience to start this Milestone Project 1 - Cian, Neringa, Mikael and Dermot you are awesome; thank you!
+- [Code Institute July 2020 Hackathon BI Team 5](https://github.com/AlexNexton/BI-Team-5) who gave me the motivation, tools and experience to start this Milestone Project 1 - Cian, Neringa, Micke and Dermot you are awesome; thank you!
+- [GDPR.EU Privacy Notice Template](https://gdpr.eu/wp-content/uploads/2019/01/Our-Company-Privacy-Policy.pdf) was used to create the content for the Privacy Policy page.
 ---